Swiss International Air Lines Logo

 The Swiss International Air Lines logo shows the close connection between the company, its home country, and the airline industry.
 The emblem’s design shows innovation, progress, and modernity, the most important qualities for a company that wants to offer the highest level of customer service.

-The main colors of the emblem are red and white.
-They are also the main ones on the state symbols of the country.
+The emblem’s main colors are red and white, which are also the main ones on the country’s state symbols.

 • The red is the prototype of the ardent heart, love for flying, and speed.
-It shows the patriotic mood of the company.
+It shows the company’s patriotic mood.

 • White is the color of air, lightness, and height.